Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Oversized vaults for special burial needs

-Floral Programs and Landscaping Revenue
+Floral and Landscaping Services

 Memorial floral programs provide ongoing revenue while maintaining cemetery aesthetics:

-- Seasonal flower placement services for grave sites
+- Seasonal flower placement for grave sites

 - Memorial garden maintenance and landscaping